By your acceptance below, you and any authorized users of your accounts

 checking account as often as you like.
 However, according

 to regulation D requirements, transfers from Share, Savings,

-Holiday Club, Little Scholars, Boom!, and Money Market accounts
+My Goal Savings, Little Scholars, Boom!, and Money Market accounts

 are limited according to the terms of your Truth-In-Savings